CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 Please refer to the [CONNECT AdminGUI user guide](https://connectopensource.atlassian.net/wiki/x/EQD9), for more information.

 #####Configure local HISP Private Key
-The Local HISP private/public key pair can be configured in the Agent Settings using the CONNECT AadminGUI.
-CONNECT Direct supports multiple ways of storing the local HISP private key, the following are the three supported Storage Types:
+The Local HISP private/public key pair can be configured in the Agent Settings using the CONNECT AdminGUI.
+CONNECT Direct supports three Storage Types for holding the local HISP private key:

 1. WS  -- the key pair stored in the ConfigDB database and this is the default value
 2. KEYSTORE -- the key pair stored in a Keystore file and referenced
 3. LDAP -- the key pair stored in a LDAP server and referenced